What This Act Addresses

 Why Uniform Jurisdiction Rules Matter

 Families are mobile.
-A parent may live in Arizona part of the year and spend winters or summers in another state.
+A parent may live in one state part of the year and spend the rest somewhere else.
 Adult children may live in different states from their aging parents.
-Without uniform rules, families could face competing guardianship proceedings in multiple courts, conflicting orders, or uncertainty about which state's law applies.
-This act provides a framework for cooperation between states, making it possible to transfer proceedings, communicate between courts, and enforce orders across state lines.
-For Arizona families with connections to other states, this chapter provides the procedural structure that keeps guardianship and conservatorship matters from becoming jurisdictional tangles.
+Without uniform rules, families could face competing guardianship proceedings in multiple courts.
+They could deal with conflicting orders or uncertainty about which state's law applies.